HR Webinar Series is a comprehensive portal of online learning solutions catered for you.

-The Unilever Foundry and Padang & Co today have launched Level3, a co-working space that is set to promote innovation.
+The Unilever Foundry and Padang & Co have launched Level3, a co-working space that is aimed at pushing the boundaries of collaboration and corporate innovation.

 To date, 15 international and local startups have already established themselves at Level3, including Adludio, ConnectedLife, Datacraft, EcoHub, GetCRAFT, Next Billion, Olapic, Snapcart, TaskSpotting and Try and Review.